TNTKirby/TKCustom/README.md

 This is extra custom assets on my server.
-To install, go to "Code", Download zip, and extract folders in here into your custom folder.
+To install, go to "Code", Download zip, and extract folders in here into your "custom" folder.

-"Medieval" | Custom "Medieval Renaissance" Weapons
+"Medieval" | Custom Medieval Renaissance Weapons

 "Custom Player Models" | Custom Player Models, used for a VScript Command.